chewil/jekyll-now/_posts/2020-03-15-splunk-es-assets-and-inventory-getting-started.md

 tags: Splunk ES asset-inventory
 ---

-## Background
+## Obligatory Disclaimer
-In my professional life, I work as a member of the InfoSec SOC team.
-In addition to threat hunting, and investigating, I'm also hold an administrator role for our Splunk Enterprise Security.
-In other words, I have to make sure, at a low level, all data sources are normalized and conform to CIM, and that the asset and identity data is up to date and be as complete as possible.
+Opinions expressed are solely my own and do not express the views or opinions of my employer or of Splunk...
+In addition, the example and use cases provided may not be applicable nor suitable for all environments.

 ## Scope
-The scope of this blog is to focus on how I created and maintained the ES Asset and Identity data for the SOC team.
-In my opinion, Asset and Identity is a fundamental step to turn ES into a meaningful and important tool because the additional enrichment information gave us more searching, filtering and data correlating capabilities.
-Example of the enriched information are job title, role, system type, subnet, location, etc.
+Splunk Enterprise Security requires that it has access to accurate and up to date asset and identity inforamtion for data enrichment.
+Therefore, the scope is to bring out the methods and processes I'm using to maintain asset and identity inforamtion for my ES implementation.

-### Use case example:
+### Use case example
 - Assign category of "known_scanner" to vulnerability scanners to easily filter out their activities by a simple `src_category!="known_scanner"`.
-There is no need to maintain a separate lookup table of known vulnerability scanners.
+With this defined, there is no need to maintain a separate lookup table.
-- Set notable event priority based on a user's role, so `user_category=executive` would have a higher priority notable event created.

-## Assets
-In a nutshell, I consider any networked device on the internal or managed networks as an asset.
+- Notable events created with higher urgency level based on the priority of the user or asset.
+So C2 traffic coming from a PCI or other critical priority assets will have a higher urgency value notable event created than, for example, an unmanaged computer from the guest wifi.

-Lookup tables
+## ES Lookup Tables
-App: SA-IdentityManagement
-asset_lookup_by_str - assets
-asset_lookup_by_cidr - subnets
-identity_lookup_expanded - identities
+In ES, asset and identity are just a bunch of lookup tables that are updated via various saved searches.
+The following are 3 lookup tables that I commonly reference that are globally shared and located within the context of the `SA-IdentityManagement` app that came bundled with ES.
+These 3 lookup tables and others within the same app are automatically updated with various saved searches, and some of those saved searches will be mentioned later.

+- `asset_lookup_by_str` - A list of assets.
+This should be a list of all known networking capable hardware.
+This include all company owned, vendor deployed and user BYOD devices that could be connected to your managed networks or VPN.
+	- Note:  This list is kept up to date and completed by merging asset data from multiple sources.
+The method used for the merging is custom and I will discuss in more details later.
+- `asset_lookup_by_cidr` - A subset of the `asset_lookup_by_str` lookup table containing only the rows where the `ip` field is in CIDR format that are 31 or less bits.
+I personally do not find this lookup table very useful, and have made some modifications that I will mention later.
+- `identity_lookup_expanded` - A list of identities, or user accounts from AD.